-In this article, we are looking at the reasons to encounter Gmail notifications not working and how to get around this issue on Android, iPhone, Chrome, and your PC.
+In this article, you will read about why are your Gmail notifications not working and how to fix this issue on different devices.

-How to Fix Gmail Notification Not Working on Android
+How to Fix Gmail Notifications Not Working on Android?

 1. Check system notification settings

-- Then select Gmail from the list of apps.
+- Find and select “Gmail” from the list of apps.

 - Go to phone settings > select battery settings > then select power-saving mode.

-- Now click on app launch > find the Gmail app.
+- Now click on app launch and find the Gmail app.

 - Set the Gmail app launch to Automatic.

 - Turn on the “run in the background.”

 Enabling Power Saver or Data Saver mode can also cause Gmail notifications to be blocked or prevented from appearing as intended.
 Power Saver mode on Android improves battery life by reducing background activities, network usage, and syncing, which can affect notification delivery.